Siedrix/ansible-and-tacos/README.md

 ## Types

-- Playbooks:
+- Playbooks: A compendium of host and tasks
+- Inventary: A repository of servers
 - Hosts:
-- Roles:
+- Roles: Collection of task
 - Plays:
-- Tasks:
+- Tasks: A task(command, install something)